Andre92Marcos/python/Cookbook.md

 	python -m http.server <server_port>

 		allows to then run things like wget to download files from the directory where the server was started

+	For windows
+	python -m http.server --bind 0.0.0.0 1234

 **Spawn a functional shell**